tyooou/digital-noteboard/README.md

 <code>digital noteboard</code> 📝

-A simple and minimalist note-taking application.
+A minimalistic note-taking application with simplicity and ease-of-use at its focus.

 https://tyooou.github.io/digital-noteboard/